DonggeunYu/MEV-Attack-on-the-BSC/README.md

 <br>

 ## Detailed Explanation of Source Code and Formulas
-The cost of using node server and bloXroute was significant, and the need to see results quickly prevented us from giving enough thought or refactoring to the structure of the project.
+The cost of using the node server and bloXroute was significant, and the need to see results quickly prevented us from giving enough thought or refactoring to the structure of the project.
 I apologize if the code is hard to read. 🙇
 ### Project Structure
 #### Directory Structure
 - **contract**: This is a Solidity project based on **Hardhat**.